Scroll to content

 If you wish to request a leave of absence and it is not considered to be an exceptional circumstance, and you nevertheless take your child out of school, this will be recorded as unauthorised leave.

-Parents should also understand that if the absence request is unauthorised, the Local Authority may be notified of the absence taken and a Penalty Notice may be issued.
-The penalty is issued to each parent, for each child taken out of school and is a fine of £60 if paid within 21 days, increasing to £120 if paid between 21 and 28 days.
-Failure to pay a Penalty Notice will result in prosecution, except in limited circumstances.
+Parents should understand that if the absence request is unauthorised the Local Authority may be notified of the absence taken and a Fixed Penalty Notice may be issued.
+A FPN is issued to each parent for each child taken out of school and this is a fine of £80 if paid within 21 days, increasing to £160 if paid within 28 days.

 If you would like to request absence from school during term time, please use the button below to access the form and return it to school at least two weeks in advance.